Appian (NASDAQ:APPN) Updates Q4 2022 Earnings Guidance

 Appian (NASDAQ:APPN – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of -$0.42–$0.36 for the period, compared to the consensus earnings per share estimate of -$0.17.
 The company issued revenue guidance of $121.50 million-$123.50 million, compared to the consensus revenue estimate of $127.39 million.
 Appian also updated its FY 2022 guidance to -$1.36–$1.30 EPS.

-In other news, Director Mark Steven Lynch sold 1,130 shares of Appian stock in a transaction on Tuesday, August 16th.
-The shares were sold at an average price of $53.25, for a total transaction of $60,172.50.
-Following the transaction, the director now owns 26,333 shares in the company, valued at $1,402,232.25.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-In related news, major shareholder Abdiel Capital Management, Llc bought 60,900 shares of Appian stock in a transaction that occurred on Tuesday, November 1st.
-The shares were acquired at an average cost of $49.85 per share, for a total transaction of $3,035,865.00.
-Following the completion of the acquisition, the insider now directly owns 8,389,018 shares of the company’s stock, valued at approximately $418,192,547.30.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Appian news, Director Mark Steven Lynch sold 1,130 shares of the company’s stock in a transaction dated Tuesday, August 16th.
+The stock was sold at an average price of $53.25, for a total transaction of $60,172.50.
+Following the completion of the sale, the director now directly owns 26,333 shares in the company, valued at $1,402,232.25.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Appian news, insider Robert Charles Kramer sold 3,145 shares of the firm’s stock in a transaction that occurred on Monday, November 7th.
+The stock was sold at an average price of $36.85, for a total transaction of $115,893.25.
+Following the completion of the sale, the insider now owns 161,382 shares in the company, valued at approximately $5,946,926.70.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Also, Director Mark Steven Lynch sold 1,130 shares of the firm’s stock in a transaction that occurred on Tuesday, August 16th.
-The stock was sold at an average price of $53.25, for a total transaction of $60,172.50.
-Following the transaction, the director now owns 26,333 shares of the company’s stock, valued at approximately $1,402,232.25.
+The shares were sold at an average price of $53.25, for a total value of $60,172.50.
+Following the sale, the director now owns 26,333 shares of the company’s stock, valued at approximately $1,402,232.25.
 The disclosure for this sale can be found here.
-43.50% of the stock is owned by company insiders.
+43.50% of the stock is currently owned by company insiders.

 Institutional Investors Weigh In On Appian